-With a successful auction bid, you are normally required to pay the equivalent of 10% of the purchase price as a deposit which can be seized if the balance of the purchase funds is not available when scheduled.
-It will often not be possible to obtain a mortgage in the required time frame so unless the bidder has cash available, a bridging loan may be the best option.
-A bridging loan is a short term loan that can be used to purchase an auction property and is usually repaid when the property is either sold or refinanced onto what is deemed, more standard finance, such as a mortgage.
+With a successful auction bid, you are usually obliged to pay the equivalent of 10% of the purchase price as a deposit, which can be confiscated if the remaining funds are not available as planned.
+Obtaining a mortgage in the needed time frame is frequently impossible, therefore unless the bidder has funds ready; a bridging loan may be the best alternative.
+A bridging loan is a short-term loan that can be used to acquire an auction property and is normally returned when the property is sold or refinanced onto more traditional financing, such as a mortgage.

-The beauty of a bridging loan is that it can be arranged quickly and is more flexible than a mortgage.
-Lending decisions on Bridging Loans for an auction property can be made within hours of the initial enquiry to the lender and the money can be made available within days.
-This allows the bidder to easily complete the auction purchase within the time frame specified by the auction company.
+The beauty of bridging finance is that it can be arranged quickly and is more flexible than a mortgage.
+Lending decisions on bridging loans for an auction property are often made within hours of the initial enquiry and the required funds are made available within a matter of days.
+This allows the borrower to complete the auction property purchase within the 28-day time frame typically required by the auction company.

-Bridging finance can also be used to pay the 10% deposit if required by the bidder.
-The bridging loan company would need to agree to this prior to the auction date but providing this is acceptable the 10% is normally secured against another property owned by the bidder or another person associated with the bidder.
+Bridge finance can also be used to pay the 10% deposit if required by the bidder.
+The loan company would need to agree to this prior to the auction date, but provided this is acceptable, the 10% is normally secured against another property owned by the bidder or another person associated with the bidder.

-It can even be arranged so that the bidder received 100% or more of the purchase price so that renovation funds and fees etc are covered.
-As before other properties will be required as security to enable this.
+It can even be arranged so that the bidder receives 100% or more of the purchase price so that renovation funds, fees, etc. are covered.
+As before, other properties will be required for security to enable this.

-In order to get the best possible advice on bridging loans, please complete our short application form and we can get a specialist bridging loans expert to get in contact with you.
+In order to get the best possible advice on bridging finance, please complete our short application form, and we can get a specialist bridging loans expert to get in contact with you.
 We are likely to source the best bridging loan rates in the UK.